Skip to content Skip to footer navigation

 Try to find a power bank that can completely recharge your smartphone at least twice before requiring a recharge, as this should keep you covered for one to two days at a time.

-Our testing has found that the actual capacity rarely matches the claimed capacity, but you can calculate number of charges you'll get by dividing the power bank's claimed capacity against your phone's stated capacity.
+Our power bank testing has found that the actual capacity rarely matches the claimed capacity, but you can calculate the number of charges you'll get by dividing the power bank's claimed capacity against your phone's stated capacity.
 To save you from getting caught out, take the claim on the power bank and discount that figure by 40% to make sure you're suitably covered.

 Size and weight